kartonfarkas/api_docs/source/suite/contacts/getting_contact_data.rst

 .. code-block:: json

    {
-     "key":"fakeemail1@example.com",
+     "key": "fakeemail1@example.com",
-     "errorCode":"2008",
+     "errorCode": "2008",
-     "errorMsg":"No contact found with the external id: 3" }
+     "errorMsg": "No contact found with the external id: 3" }

 .. code-block:: json

    {
-     "key":"fakeemail2@example.com",
+     "key": "fakeemail2@example.com",
-     "errorCode":"2008",
+     "errorCode": "2008",
-     "errorMsg":"No contact found with the external id: 3" }
+     "errorMsg": "No contact found with the external id: 3" }
    …